 The IRB meets monthly during the school year and less frequently during the summer months.
 After your application has been approved, you must notify the IRB if you change research procedures or if you plan to continue your research beyond the end of the initial approval period.

 The IRB works with researchers to facilitate research.
 The IRB will act on your application as quickly as possible.
 If your initial proposal is rejected, the Committee will provide written feedback.
 If you submit a revised proposal, the Committee will re-evaluate your proposal.

-The MMC IRB includes Michelle Ronda (now at BMCC and an outside member of the committee), Eileen Doherty (Communication and Media Arts), Andrea Tsentides (Business/Accounting), Jeff Morrison (Theatre; Co-Chair of IRB), and Linda Solomon (Psychology; Co-Chair of IRB).
-The meeting schedule may be obtained from either Prof. Morrison or Prof. Solomon.
+The MMC IRB includes Jeff Morrison (Theatre; Co-Chair of IRB), Eileen Doherty (Communication and Media Arts; Co-Chair of IRB), Michelle Ronda (now at BMCC and an outside member of the committee), Sarah L. Weinberger-Litman (Psychology), and Lorraine Martínez-Novoa (Business/Marketing).
+The meeting schedule may be obtained from either Prof. Morrison or Prof. Doherty.

 - Application for Research, Exempt from Review (Faculty/Staff)

 - Application for Research, Full and Expedited Review (Faculty/Staff)